-Share Ownership of Prison Realty Management (Page 41)
+Share Ownership of Prison Realty Management and Certain Prison Realty Shareholders (Page 41)

-On October 14, the record date, Prison Realty trustees, executive officers and their affiliates, owned and were entitled to vote approximately 950,738 Prison Realty common shares, or approximately 4.3% of the common shares of Prison Realty issued and outstanding on the record date.
+On October 14, the record date, Prison Realty trustees, executive officers and their affiliates and Baron Capital, with its affiliates, owned and were entitled to vote Prison Realty common shares, or approximately % of the common shares of Prison Realty issued and outstanding on the record date.

-The trustees and executive officers of Prison Realty have indicated that they intend to vote the common shares of Prison Realty owned by them "FOR" approval of the merger.
+The trustees and executive officers of Prison Realty have indicated that they intend to vote, and Baron Capital and its affiliates has agreed to vote, the common shares of Prison Realty owned by them "FOR" approval of the merger.